adityavs14/Hierarchical-MARL/README.md

 # Hierarchical MARL

-This repository contains the source code and models for the paper "Hierarchical Multi-agent Reinforcement Learning for Cyber Network Defense" submitted to AAMAS 2025.
+This repository contains the source code and models for the paper [Hierarchical Multi-agent Reinforcement Learning for Cyber Network Defense](https://arxiv.org/abs/2410.17351).

 ## Requirements